 The Ecosa Institute offered its first Total Immersion Semester in 2000.
 The response from students and faculty was incredibly positive and demonstrated that a real desire for the Institute's approach to sustainable design education.
 Ecosa now offers spring and fall Total Immersion four month Certificate Programs.
 Participants who complete the program are awarded a Certificate of Regenerative Ecological Design.
 Participants may also seek academic credit through registration at Prescott College.

-After a long association in 2012 Ecosa Institute became an official program of Prescott College, which is regionally accredited by the HLC.
+After a long association Ecosa Institute became a sponsored program of Prescott College in 2012, which is regionally accredited by the HLC.

 What makes Ecosa stand apart from traditional design schools?